Skip to content

 Just before the official lockdown was announced in Scotland, I moved all of my office plants home.
 There was no space for them in my room, but I rearr...

-Springs launched in 2022 as part of a Kolleg-Project funded by the Federal Ministry of Research and Education (Käte Hamburger Kolleg).
-The project is run by the Rachel Carson Center for Environment and Society (RCC).
+Springs launched in 2022 as part of a Kolleg-Project funded by the Federal Ministry of Research and Education (Käte Hamburger Kolleg) and run by the Rachel Carson Center for Environment and Society (RCC).

 • Home